-- Students must take GEGN205 (1 credit hour) with either GEGN203 or GEGN204 (2 credit hours). - Students should enroll in the Java section of CSCI261, although C++ is accepted.

-- Electives must include at least 9 hours that meet LAIS core requirements.
+- Students must take GEGN205 (1 credit hour) with either GEGN203 or GEGN204 (2 credit hours). - Students should enroll in the Java section of CSCI261, although C++ is accepted. - Electives must include at least 9 hours that meet LAIS H&SS core requirements, 3 of these 9 must be at the 400-level.
+The remaining 9 hours are Free Electives.
 The Department of Geophysics encourages its students to consider organizing their electives to form a Minor or an Area of Special Interest (ASI).
-A guide suggesting various Minor and ASI programs can be obtained from the Department office. - Students must take either GEOL308 or GEOL309, and either GEOL314 or GEOL315. - 5 Students must take 11 credits of advanced GPGN elective courses at the 400- or 500-level. - Students can take either GPGN438 or GPGN439 to satisfy the senior design requirement.
+A guide suggesting various Minor and ASI programs can be obtained from the Department office. - Students must take either GEOL308 or GEOL309, and either GEOL314 or GEOL315. - Students must take 11 credits of advanced GPGN elective courses at the 400- or 500-level. - Students must take either GPGN438 or GPGN439 to satisfy the senior design requirement.
 The multidisciplinary design course GPGN439, a 3-credit course offered only in Spring semester, is strongly recommended for students interested in petroleum exploration and production.
 Students interested in non-petroleum applications of geophysics take GPGN438 for 3 credit hours, either by enrolling for all 3 credit hours in one semester (Fall or Spring) or by enrolling for a portion of the 3 hours in Fall and the remainder in Spring.